viniciusgerevini/godot-aseprite-wizard/README.md

 ### What is the correct command to use in Aseprite Command Path

-The plugin uses `aseprite` as the default command.
-In case your system uses a different location you can either add it to the PATH variable or provide the full path to the executable.
-Here are some common locations:
+The plugin uses one of the default commands bellow depending on the Operational System:

 - Steam on Windows: `C:\\Steam\steamapps\common\Aseprite\aseprite.exe`.
-(This will vary depending on your Steam Library location).
 - MacOS: `/Applications/Aseprite.app/Contents/MacOS/aseprite`.
-- Ubuntu: `/usr/bin/aseprite`.
-(Note: usually your PATH already includes binaries from `/usr/bin`)
+- Linux: `aseprite`.

-*Note: Adding Aseprite to the PATH on Windows does not always work, as reported by some users.
-In this case, it's better to stick to the full path.*
+If you are using a different path you can edit it via Editor Settings.

 ### Non-looping animations